Section 2

 The stretch toward Zubiri gets steeper and rockier.
 It’s tough on the knees, so take it slow.
 When you reach the village, you’ll cross the River Arga over an old stone bridge called Puente de la Rabia (The Rabies Bridge).
 Local tradition says if you walk your animals across it three times, it’ll cure them of rabies.
 No idea if it works, not sure if I will ever get a chance to test the theory.

-There are a bunch of good places to sleep and eat.
-The municipal albergue is nice, but my favourite is Albergue Suseia — it offers a warm welcome, good bunks, and a great communal dinner.
-You’ve probably gathered by now that I’m always on the lookout for any place that offers a communal meal.
-It’s one of the best parts of the Camino — sitting down at a long table with strangers who won’t feel like strangers by the end of dinner anymore.
+There are a bunch of good spots to eat and sleep in Zubiri.
+The municipal albergue is decent, but my favourite is Albergue Suseia, with really friendly vibes, comfy bunks, and a cracking communal dinner.
+You’ve probably noticed by now that I’m a big fan of places that do a shared meal.
+It’s one of the best parts of the Camino, sitting down at a long table, meeting people from around the world, and swapping stories.

 Larrasoaña

 Leave Zubiri by crossing back over the bridge to rejoin the Camino.
-From here, the path follows the river, crossing it several times.
-After about 5 km, you’ll reach Larrasoaña — a smaller village than Zubiri but another good place to overnight.
+From here, the path continues to follow the river, crossing it several times.
+After about 5 km, you’ll reach Larrasoaña, a smaller village than Zubiri but another good place to overnight.
 At the back of the village is Albergue Nicolás.
-It’s a nice, quiet place to stay, with a small general store next door.
-The albergue has a lovely terrace where you can sit and relax, and it’s a great place to meet fellow pilgrims, as most people tend to gather there as there is not much else to do in the village.
+It’s a nice, quiet place to stay, with a small general store across the road.
+The albergue has a lovely terrace where you can sit and relax, and it’s a great place to meet fellow pilgrims, as most people tend to gather there, since there is not much else to do in the village.

 If you’re a fan of The Way, it’s worth knowing that just past Larrasoaña is the village of Akerreta.
-The cast and crew stayed at Hotel Akerreta during filming—it’s the albergue where Martin Sheen’s character first meets the chain-smoking Canadian woman.
+The cast and crew stayed at Hotel Akerreta during filming, which is the albergue where Martin Sheen’s character first meets the chain-smoking Canadian Sarah.
 In real life, it’s a beautifully restored 18th-century Basque farmhouse, full of charm and history.

 Zabaldika

 Continue on to Zabaldika.
-As you near the village, the path splits.
-Most pilgrims miss the fork and keep walking straight, never knowing what they’ve passed.
-But if you take the steeper trail uphill, it leads you to a hidden gem—the Iglesia de San Esteban, the Church of Saint Stephen.
-Inside the bell tower are two old bells, and pilgrims are invited to climb up and ring them.
+As you come into the tiny village, the path splits.
+The main trail veers left, and most pilgrims follow that route, never realising what they’ve missed.
+But if you take the small right-hand path, the one that climbs a bit uphill, you’ll find a hidden gem, the Iglesia de San Esteban, the Church of Saint Stephen.
+Inside the old bell tower are two ancient bells, and pilgrims are welcome to climb up and ring them.

 Right next to the church is the Albergue Parroquial de Zabaldika, run by the Sisters of the Sacred Heart.
-It’s a donativo albergue, offering simple beds and a communal meal.
-Quiet, welcoming, and spiritual, it’s the kind of place that stays with you.
-This place is really special.
+It’s a donativo albergue with simple beds and a shared meal.
+Quiet, welcoming, and full of heart, it’s the kind of place that sticks with you.
+There’s just something really special about it.

 Pamplona

-The walk-in is one of the best city approaches of the Camino.
+The walk into Pamplona is one of the best city approaches of the Camino.
 Later on, during your Camino, you’ll learn that walking into big cities usually means slogging through industrial estates and suburbs for hours.
 Not here.
-The approach to Pamplona feels like you’re still in the woods—green, quiet, almost rural—until suddenly you pop out at a Romanesque bridge.
+The approach to Pamplona feels like you’re still in the woods, green, quiet, rural, until suddenly you pop out at a Romanesque bridge.
 Cross it, and just like that, you’re in the city.

-Right after the bridge, there’s a medieval monastery—Albergue de la Trinidad de Arre.
+Right after the bridge, there’s a medieval monastery, Albergue de la Trinidad de Arre.
 I’ve never stayed there, but it looks peaceful, a good option if you want to skip the noise and bustle of central Pamplona.
-From there, it’s still about 4 km to the cathedral, walking through the suburbs.

 San Fermín, the famous running of the bulls, happens every year from July 6th to 14th.
 It’s more than wild.
-The whole city goes wild – everyone dressed in white, wearing red scarves, soaked in wine, with music everywhere, as kids, grannies, and tourists party all night long.
+The whole city goes wild, everyone dressed in white, wearing red scarves, soaked in wine, with music everywhere, as kids, grannies, and tourists party all night long.
 It’s chaos.
-Think of the scene when Moses comes down the mountain and smashes the tablets – that kind of energy.
 I’ve never been shy of a party, but I went once, years ago, and it scared me off for good.
 Unless you’re really up for it, my advice would be to avoid Pamplona during San Fermín.
-If you’re looking to see bullfighting, you might have better luck later on – maybe in Puente la Reina or Los Arcos.
+If you’re hoping to catch a bull run, you might come across one later on in one of the smaller towns, maybe in Puente la Reina or Los Arcos.

 Pamplona is a fine city.
-It’s got energy and history and food and spirit.
+It has energy, history, food, and spirit.
 Don’t overthink it.
 Keep it simple.
 Let it all unfold.